MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 Added in Windows 10, version 1507, and Windows Server 2016.

-Registry path: **HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\KeyExchangeAlgorithms\Diffie-Hellman**
+Registry path: `HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\KeyExchangeAlgorithms\Diffie-Hellman`

-To specify a minimum supported range of Diffie-Hellman key bit length for the TLS client, create a *ClientMinKeyBitLength* entry.
+To specify a minimum supported range of Diffie-Hellman key bit length for the TLS client, create a `ClientMinKeyBitLength` entry.
 After you create the entry, change the DWORD value to the desired bit length.
 If not configured, 1024 bits is the minimum.

-To specify a maximum supported range of Diffie-Hellman key bit length for the TLS client, create a *ClientMaxKeyBitLength* entry.
-After you create the entry, change the DWORD value to the desired bit length.

-To specify the Diffie-Hellman key bit length for the TLS server default, create a *ServerMinKeyBitLength* entry.
-After you create the entry, change the DWORD value to the desired bit length.
-If not configured, 2048 bits is the default.

 # [RSA](#tab/rsa)

 Added in Windows 10, version 1507, and Windows Server 2016.

-Registry path: **HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\KeyExchangeAlgorithms\PKCS**
+Registry path: `HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\KeyExchangeAlgorithms\PKCS`

-To specify a minimum supported range of RSA key bit length for the TLS client, create a *ClientMinKeyBitLength* entry.
+To specify a minimum supported range of RSA key bit length for the TLS client, create a `ClientMinKeyBitLength` entry.
 After you create the entry, change the DWORD value to the desired bit length.
 If not configured, 1024 bits is the minimum.

-To specify a maximum supported range of RSA key bit length for the TLS client, create a *ClientMaxKeyBitLength* entry.
-After you create the entry, change the DWORD value to the desired bit length.
 On the server-side, the strength of the RSA key exchange is controlled by the specified server certificate.

 ---